MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/ios.md

 If you are using App Center Push's default setup logic (i.e. you did NOT add the `AppCenterUserNotificationCenterDelegateForwarderEnabled` entry to your **Info.plist** or it is set to `1`) and are implementing your own `UNUserNotificationCenterDelegate` callbacks, do the following:

-1. Check if you are calling `MSPush`'s `didReceiveRemoteNotification:` method.
-If you are not, skip step 2; no action is required.
+1. Check if you're calling `MSPush`'s `didReceiveRemoteNotification:` method.
+If you're not, skip step 2; no action is required.
 2. Remove any explicit calls to `MSPush`'s `didReceiveRemoteNotification:`.
 For example, you no longer need to call `didReceiveRemoteNotification:` inside your `UNUserNotificationCenterDelegate` callbacks as App Center will swizzle the `UNUserNotificationCenterDelegate` callbacks in addition to your custom implementation.